freenas/freenas-docs/userguide/vms.rst

 If the terminal does not show a :literal:`rancher login:` prompt, press :kbd:`Enter`.
-The Docker VM can take some time to start and display the login prompt.
+The Docker Host can take some time to start and display the login prompt.